johnantonn/johnantonn/README.md

 Most probably, so are you!

 **My learnings from this mysterious journey**:
-- Wisely choose the loss function(s) you want to optimize.
+- Select the loss function(s) you want to optimize with caution.
-- Carefully choose your training data.
+- Choose your training data carefully.
 This is what you'll be learning from.
 - Adapt your learning rate accordingly; be careful not to overshoot.
 - Make informative, small steps towards the right direction.
 - Trust the power of the gradient but also enable clipping to keep it from exploding.
 - Stay alert for you might overfit.
 Perhaps use some regularization.
-- Don't expect to find any global minima.
-- Escape the plateaus; you'll encounter plenty.
-- Keep moving downhill!
+- Keep descending — but allow momentum to carry you through valleys!

 ## Education